 Message from the Director of the Department

-The “Genetic Counseling Unit” offers genetic counseling, which is defined as the process of helping people understand and adapt to the medical, psychological, and familial implications of genetic contributions to disease (J Genet Couns.
+The “Clinical Genomics” offers genetic counseling, which is defined as the process of helping people understand and adapt to the medical, psychological, and familial implications of genetic contributions to disease (J Genet Couns.
 2006 Apr;15(2):77-83).

-The “Cancer Genomic Medicine Unit” investigates genomic alteration of cancer cells, which may lead to better diagnoses and treatment strategies that are tailored to patients’ tumors and recommend optimal treatment to their doctors.
+The “Cancer Precision Medicine” investigates genomic alteration of cancer cells, which may lead to better diagnoses and treatment strategies that are tailored to patients’ tumors and recommend optimal treatment to their doctors.

 Our department provides patients and their families with reliable genomic medicine, in collaboration with referring medical institutes, as well as other departments of Okayama University Hospital.